catichenor/kinola/README.md

 1. Install the [Arduino 1.5-series IDE software](http://arduino.cc/en/main/software#toc3), currently in beta.
 	* If you're on Linux, it's best to install your distro's packaged version of the Arduino IDE first, which should contain the dependencies for the beta.
-2. Download the *autokeyboard.ino* sketch by right-clicking on [this link](https://github.com/catichenor/autokeyboard/raw/master/autokeyboard.ino) and saving the linked file to your "Downloads" folder or wherever you'd like to put it.
+2. Download the *progkey.ino* sketch by right-clicking on [this link](https://github.com/catichenor/progkey/raw/master/progkey.ino) and saving the linked file to your "Downloads" folder or wherever you'd like to put it.
 3. Plug the Arduino into a computer via USB, plugging the micro-USB cable into the Arduino, and the other side of the USB cable into the computer.
 	* If you're on Windows, you'll need to install the Arduino driver before the Arduino can be used as a keyboard.
 	* Preferably, you should connect the Yun to another computer